Cecilia Springer: U.S. Data Center Energy Demand and Emissions

 Bio

-Before joining GEI, Dr. Springer was Assistant Director and Senior Academic Researcher at the Boston University Global Development Policy Center, leading the Global China Initiative and conducting research on the energy and climate impacts of China’s overseas engagement.
-She was previously a postdoctoral research fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
-Dr. Springer received her Ph.D. in Energy and Resources at the University of California, Berkeley, and a B.S. in environmental science from Brown University.
-She is a research affiliate at the Lawrence Berkeley National Laboratory and a non-resident fellow at Boston University.
+Dr. Springer was a postdoctoral research fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+She received her M.S./Ph.D. from the Energy and Resources Group at the University of California, Berkeley, and a B.S. in Environmental Science from Brown University.

 Readings